Godzaytsa/TestManiac/README.md

 3. **Adjust Delays**: Increase `--delay` for slower websites or complex interactions
 4. **Domain Scope**: The tool only crawls pages within the same domain as the base URL
 5. **Login Selectors**: Use browser DevTools to find the correct CSS selectors for login fields
+6. **Organize Results**: Use `--results-path` to save test results in a dedicated folder
-6. **Review Results**: Always check the JSON report and screenshots for detailed analysis
+7. **Review Results**: Always check the JSON report and screenshots for detailed analysis

 ## Troubleshooting